 DreaMed Diabetes - an Israel-based startup established in 2014 as a spin-off the DREAM International Consortium, in order to commercialize the Artificial Pancreas technology behind its Glucositter software.
 In 2015, Medtronic signed an agreement to use that Glucositter in its future closed loop technology.
 It uses an algorithm based on a "fuzzy logic" theory, which is a learning algorithm meant to minimize the risks of hypo / hyper events.

 EoFlow: This South Korean company is developing an automated insulin delivery system dubbed EoPancreas.
 This uses the "EoPatch" patch pump available in Asia, that will be integrated with a CGM sensor made by China-based POCTech.
 Eventually, the company hopes to build in other CGMs.
 It will use an Android phone-style locked down controller similar to the controller used by the most recent version of the OmniPod tubeless insulin pump, and the control algorithm will be one previously licensed by TypeZero Technologies.
 EoFlow received the FDA's "breakthrough device designation" in March 2019.

-Insulet Corp. and Mode ACG - the Boston-based manufacturers of the tubeless OmniPod insulin pump announced integration with the Dexcom CGM in 2014, and recently struck a deal with AP software firm Mode AGC (Automated Glucose Control LLC) to develop and incorporate their advanced AP algorithm in the system.
+Insulet Corp. - the Boston-based manufacturers of the tubeless OmniPod insulin pump announced integration with the Dexcom CGM in 2014, and later struck a deal with AP software firm Mode AGC (Automated Glucose Control LLC) to develop and incorporate their advanced AP algorithm in the system.
 They're developing the Omnipod Horizon, which is anticipated in later 2020 or 2021.

 Lilly Diabetes: The Indianapolis-based pharma giant insulin-maker announced in late 2017 that it has been working on its own automated insulin delivery system, one that will offer both a insulin pump as well as a connected insulin pen as options.
 They're collaborating with Dexcom on the CGM side , and the pump itself is a sort of hybrid that's about the size of a round tobacco tin that fits in the hand and will have both tubing or a self-adhesive to stick onto the skin.